hunter-mcguire/V1-FS-REST-Scanner/README.md

 ## A simple REST server to leverage the Trend Micro Vision One File Security SDK.
 File Security Documentation: https://docs.trendmicro.com/en-us/documentation/article/trend-vision-one-file-security

-Python SDK Github repo: https://github.com/trendmicro/tm-v1-fs-python-sdk
+Golang SDK Github repo: https://github.com/trendmicro/tm-v1-fs-golang-sdk

-This uses FastAPI to provide a simple asynchronous REST implementation of the File Security scanner.
+This is a simple REST implementation of the File Security scanner.
 It has a single endpoint, "/scan".
-It also has API reference pages located @ "/docs" or "/redoc".
+It accepts a multipart form upload to "file", and can also accept "tags" query parameter which is a comma-seperated string. ie ?tags=dev,east
 **WARNING**: This does not have authentication & authorization built into the REST endpoint.
 It is highly advised to not make it public facing.

 ## Build Image